tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-25-Referer-suppressor.md

 On a static page including this tag, IE or Firefox doesn't send the referer to the redirected url, but Chrome, Safari or Opera does.
-On the other hand, on a dynamically opened page, even those browsers doesn't send it to the url.
+On the other hand, on a dynamically opened page, even those browsers doesn't send it to that url.

 ```js
 var w = window.open();